 “What are little girls made of?
 Generations grow up with the expectation that they be full of sugar and spice and everything nice.
 But Ashley Cecil’s piñatas, subversively playful metaphors for the female body, are instead filled with the genuine remnants of women’s lives – complex, challenging, and powerful.
 Teasing the viewer with a blend of gentle jest and biting satire, ‘Rupture’ breaks open the female body in an act of reclamation, encouraging women to define their own inner identities.”

-– Julia Tatiana Bailey, PhD, independent curator
+– Julia Tatiana Bailey, PhD, Director of the Galerie Rudolfinum, Prague

 “There’s a treasure trove of mixed messages through different symbols present in the “afterbirth” of the piñatas; there’s hope in the IVF treatments and birth control packs, there’s flowery items of girlhood— from when we were still innocent creatures—and there’s danger.”